saptarshibasu/aws-study/README.md

 [TOC](#table-of-content)

-* Allows to take action on groups of AWS resources
+* Allows to take action on **groups of AWS resources**
-* Provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources
+* Provides a unified user interface so you can view operational data from multiple AWS services and allows you to **automate operational tasks** across your AWS resources
 * Sub modules
-  * Session Manager - Browser based shell without the need to open inbound ports, maintain bastion hosts, and manage SSH keys
+  * **Session Manager** - **Browser based shell** without the need to open inbound ports, maintain bastion hosts, and manage SSH keys
-  * Run Command - Provides a simple way of automating common administrative tasks across groups of instances such as registry edits, user management, and software and patch installations, replacing the need for bastion hosts, SSH, or remote PowerShell
+  * **Run Command** - Provides a simple way of **automating common administrative tasks** across groups of instances such as registry edits, user management, and software and patch installations, replacing the need for bastion hosts, SSH, or remote PowerShell
-  * Patch Manager - helps you select and deploy operating system and software patches automatically across large groups of Amazon EC2 or on-premises instances
+  * **Patch Manager** - helps you select and deploy operating system and software patches automatically across large groups of Amazon EC2 or on-premises instances
-  * Automation - allows you to safely automate common and repetitive IT operations and management tasks across AWS resources
+  * **Automation** - allows you to safely automate common and repetitive IT operations and management tasks across AWS resources
-  * Configuration Compliance - lets you scan your managed instances for patch compliance and configuration inconsistencies
+  * **Configuration Compliance** - lets you scan your managed instances for patch compliance and configuration inconsistencies
-  * Inventory - collects information about your instances and the software installed on them, helping you to understand your system configurations and installed applications
+  * **Inventory** - collects information about your instances and the software installed on them, helping you to understand your system configurations and installed applications
-  * State Manager - provides configuration management, which helps you maintain consistent configuration of your Amazon EC2 or on-premises instances.
+  * **State Manager** - provides configuration management, which helps you maintain consistent configuration of your Amazon EC2 or on-premises instances.
 With Systems Manager, you can control configuration details such as server configurations, anti-virus definitions, firewall settings, and more.
 You can define configuration policies for your servers through the AWS Management Console or use existing scripts, PowerShell modules, or Ansible playbooks directly from GitHub or Amazon S3 buckets
-  * Parameter Store - provides secure, hierarchical storage for configuration data management and secrets management.
+  * **Parameter Store** - provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, and license codes as parameter values.
 You can store values as plain text or encrypted data.
 You can then reference values by using the unique name that you specified when you created the parameter
-  * Distributor - enables you to securely store and distribute software packages in your organization
+  * **Distributor** - enables you to securely store and distribute software packages in your organization
-  * OpsCenter - provides a central location where operations engineers, IT professionals, and others can view, investigate, and resolve operational issues related to their environment
+  * **OpsCenter** - provides a central location where operations engineers, IT professionals, and others can view, investigate, and resolve operational issues related to their environment
-  * Maintenance Windows - lets you schedule windows of time to run administrative and maintenance tasks across your instances
+  * **Maintenance Windows** - lets you schedule windows of time to run administrative and maintenance tasks across your instances
+* In order to manage EC2 instances in a private subnet

 ## Resource Access Manager

 [TOC](#table-of-content)

-* AWS Resource Access Manager (AWS RAM) enables you to share your resources with any AWS account or organization in AWS Organizations.
+* AWS Resource Access Manager (**AWS RAM**) enables you to **share your resources with any AWS account** or organization in AWS Organizations.
 Customers who operate multiple accounts can create resources centrally and use AWS RAM to share them with all of their accounts to reduce operational overhead.
 AWS RAM is available at no additional charge

 ## Secrets Manager